pandas-dev/pandas/doc/source/merging.rst

 .. _merging.df_inner_join:

-This is by default a "many-to-one" or "VLOOKUP"-style left join operation.
-An inner join is also supported:
+The default for ``DataFrame.join`` is to perform a left join (essentially a "VLOOKUP" operation, for Excel users), which uses only the keys found in the calling DataFrame.
+Other join types, for example inner join, can be just as easily performed:

 .. ipython:: python

    data.join(to_join, on=['key1', 'key2'], how='inner')

-This drops any rows where there was no match.
+As you can see, this drops any rows where there was no match.

 Overlapping value columns
 ~~~~~~~~~~~~~~~~~~~~~~~~~